webpro-nl/knip/packages/docs/src/content/docs/guides/performance.md

 ## Workspace sharing

 Knip shares files from separate workspaces if the configuration in `tsconfig.json` allows this.
-This reduces memory consumption and run duration.
+This aims to reduce memory consumption and run duration.
 Relevant compiler options include `baseUrl`, `paths` and `moduleResolution`.

 With the `--debug` flag you can see how many programs Knip uses.
 Look for messages like this: